 When inflation is high, it requires contractionary economic policies.
 Sharp price increases erode the purchasing power of money.
 If left untreated, it can cause distrust of the domestic currency, as in periods of hyperinflation.

 Both policies aim to reduce the rate of demand for goods and services.
-When interest rates rise, for example, borrowing costs become more expensive — the increase disincentives for households to buy products, especially credit-bought items such as cars.
+When interest rates rise, for example, borrowing costs become more expensive — the increase in disincentives for households to buy products, especially credit-bought items such as cars.

 Likewise, when taxes rise, household disposable income decreases.
 They have to pay more taxes, reducing the amount spent on the consumption of goods and services.